Uffizi: History

 The Uffizi brought together under one roof the administrative offices and the Archivio di Stato, the state archive.
-The project was intended to display prime art works of the Medici collections on the piano nobile; the plan was carried out by his son, Grand Duke Francesco I. He commissioned the architect Buontalenti to design the Tribuna degli Uffizi that would display a series of masterpieces in one room, including jewels; it became a highly influential attraction of a Grand Tour.
+The project was intended to display prime artworks of the Medici collections on the piano nobile; the plan was carried out by his son, Grand Duke Francesco I. He commissioned the architect Buontalenti to design the Tribuna degli Uffizi that would display a series of masterpieces in one room, including jewels; it became a highly influential attraction of a Grand Tour.
 The octagonal room was completed in 1584.

-Over the years, more sections of the palace were recruited to exhibit paintings and sculpture collected or commissioned by the Medici.
+Over the years, more sections of the building were recruited to exhibit paintings and sculptures collected or commissioned by the Medici.
 For many years, 45 to 50 rooms were used to display paintings from the 13th to 18th century.